Powerful Storm System Will Sweep Through, Leading To Big Change In Weather Pattern

 It will be much cooler on Thursday, Aug.
 29, with a high temperature in the mid-70s and partly sunny skies.
 There could be lingering showers, and a spotty thunderstorm can't be ruled out.

 Friday, Aug.
-30, will be the pick of the week weather-wise, with plenty of sunshine and comfortable temperatures in the mid-70s.
+30, will be the pick of the week weather-wise just as the Labor Day weekend starts, with plenty of sunshine and comfortable temperatures in the mid-70s.

 It will become overcast during the evening, leading to a cloudy day on Saturday, Aug.
 31.